touv/ezs-analytics/README.md

 ### TEEFTStopWords

-Sanitize the text in input, by removing stopwords
+Filter the text in input, by removing stopwords

 #### Parameters